Habitat and Biology

 Table A-2a).

-Most of the catches of bluefin in the EPO are taken by purse seiners.
+Most of the commercial catches of bluefin in the EPO are taken by purse seiners.
 Nearly all of the purse-seine catches have been made west of Baja California and California, within about 100 nautical miles of the coast, between about 23°N and 35°N. Ninety percent of the catch is estimated to have been between about 60 and 100 cm in length, representing mostly fish 1 to 3 years of age.
 Aquaculture facilities for bluefin were established in Mexico in 1999, and some Mexican purse seiners began to direct their effort toward bluefin during that year.
 During recent years, most of the catches have been transported to holding pens, where the fish are held for fattening and later sale to sashimi markets.
 Lesser amounts of bluefin are caught by recreational, gillnet, and longline gear.
-Bluefin have been caught during every month of the year, but most of the fish are taken during May through October.
+Bluefin have been caught in the EPO during every month of the year, but most of the fish are taken from May through October.

 The high-seas longline fisheries are directed mainly at tropical tunas, albacore, and billfishes, but small amounts of Pacific bluefin are caught by these fisheries.
 Small amounts of bluefin are also caught by Japanese pole-and-line vessels on the high seas.

 Tagging studies, conducted with conventional and archival tags, have revealed a great deal of information about the life history of bluefin.
 Some fish apparently remain their entire lives in the WPO, while others migrate to the EPO.
 These migrations begin mostly during the first and second years of life.
 The first- and second-year migrants are exposed to various fisheries before beginning their journey to the EPO.
-The migrants, after crossing the ocean, are exposed to commercial and recreational fisheries off California and Baja California.
+Then, after crossing the ocean, they are exposed to commercial and recreational fisheries off California and Baja California.
 Eventually, the survivors return to the WPO.

 See also fishery fact sheet: